Coronavirus (COVID-19) Resources

 Data refreshed daily in the afternoon.

-Year over year daily average revenue per practice was down 17% nationwide, compared to being up 3% the previous week.
-It’s interesting to note that larger practices* were down 20% compared to smaller practices which were down 13%.
-Not including home delivery data, pharmacy revenue was up 1.5%, whereas over the counter and diet revenue was down 11% and professional services revenue was down 19%.
+Year-over-year daily average revenue per practice was up 11% nationwide, compared to being up 9% the previous week.
+Larger practices were up 6% compared to smaller practices which were up 18%.
+Not including home-delivery data, pharmacy revenue was up 13.5%, professional services revenue was up 10.5%, and, for the first time since March, over-the-counter and diet revenue was up 1%.

 *We classify practices as larger or smaller based on a threshold of $1.5 million in annual gross revenue.